dddrrreee/cs140e-20win/labs/9-esp8266/PRELAB.md

-Need to get the lectures.
-networking.
-interrupts for the old one.

 ### Part 0:  switch your bootloader to use the software UART.

 Make sure your `replay` code from lab 5 still works.
 We will be using it to check the code here.

-(This will run raw between the two, right?)
-(UGh.
-This is why you want a ptty: we will have to modify the server.)
-(Do the same trick: if it's open, pass in.)

 ### Part 0:  switch your bootloader to use the software UART.